brycehenson/fast_sorted_mask/README.md

   - attempts have not shown any improvement.
 - Fast 1d histogram based on this approach
   - Adaptive between sort-search and brute based on the number of input counts
+  - matlabs inbuilt SVM fits the classification problem well but is too slow to query for small data sizes
+    - pehaps a hybrid appoach where hard coded limits define the clasification for small sizes
 - Fast n histogram to replace [histcn](https://au.mathworks.com/matlabcentral/fileexchange/23897-n-dimensional-histogram?focused=5198474&tab=function) & [ndhistc](https://au.mathworks.com/matlabcentral/fileexchange/3957-ndhistc)
 - add to fileexchange